deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "*Deja vu*." he observed.
 She laughed a little again, and took a pace forward, loitering at the end of the bed.

-"I've been…kind of regretting that, I, uh…I chickened out last time." she confessed.
+"I've been...kind of regretting that, I, uh...I chickened out last time." she confessed.

 "Ch–uh, chickened out?"